-Otherwise, even writing for the college newspaper or something can be helpful.
-Other advice is to study journalism or communications in college, and self-educate by reading all the blogs, articles, etc. on freelance writing that you can find.
+Otherwise, even writing for the college newspaper or something similar can be helpful.
+Other recommendations: study Journalism or Communications in college and self-educate by reading all the blogs, articles, etc. on freelance writing that you can find.

 Do you have any tips for the best places to start building your portfolio or know of any opportunities in freelance writing and editing?

 You’re starting from a good place, having clips from [—].
 Honestly, paving a path in this career is just doing a lot of whatever you can, over and over again.
 When I was first starting out, I just pitched like crazy and went to any event I could where I would meet fellow travel writers and/or editors (TBEX, press trips, etc.) Eventually, you make connections, and then start to place better and better stories in better and better publications.

 You can start small, of course, but don’t waste your time doing any work for free.
 Outlets that don’t pay are typically easy to spot because no one’s heard of them, and thus those “clips” don’t matter to a respectable editor.